-Glue ear or otitis media is actually a pretty common ear issue that occurs throughout childhood.
+Feb 13, 2022 Glue ear or otitis media is actually a pretty common ear issue that occurs throughout childhood.
 Read why it happens, how to treat it and how it can affect speech.

-According to the American Speech and Hearing Association’s website, glue ear is a condition where the middle ear fills with glue-like fluid instead of air.
+According to the American Speech and Hearing Association’s (ASHA’s) website, glue ear is a condition where the middle ear fills with glue-like fluid instead of air.
 It can occur in one ear or both and doesn’t always follow an infection.

 This causes dulled hearing.
 Imagine being underwater and someone is talking to you – that’s what hearing sounds like for children diagnosed with glue ear.

 This is why younger children tend to get ear infections much easier than adults because there’s no way to drain the infectious fluid.
 It just sits there and causes an infection in the ear.
 As we age, the tube tips, which allows anything that’s in the passage to drain.

 The cause is probably due to the Eustachian tube not working properly.
 The balance of fluid and air in the middle ear may become altered if the Eustachian tube is narrow, blocked, or does not open properly.
-The tube is typically closed, but does open when we sneeze, cough or yawn.
+The tube is typically closed, but does open when we sneeze, cough, or yawn.

-By 10 years of age, 8 out of 10 children will have had at least one episode of otitis media.
+By 10-years-of-age, 8 out of 10 children will have had at least one episode of otitis media.

 Air in the middle ear may gradually pass into the nearby cells if it is not replaced by air coming up the Eustachian tube.
 A vacuum may then develop in the middle ear.
 This may cause fluid to seep into the middle ear from the nearby cells.

 Glue ear is very common during childhood.
-By 10 years of age, 8 out of 10 children will have had at least one episode.
-It typically occurs between the ages of 2 and 5, is more common in boys than girls and usually occurs during the winter months.
+By 10-years-of-age, 8 out of 10 children will have had at least one episode.
+It typically occurs between the ages of 2 and 5, is more common in boys than girls, and usually occurs during the winter months.

 In addition, it is more common in those children who:

 It goes without saying that if your child cannot hear at school, they may not learn as well.
-Your child may also become frustrated if they cannot follow what is going on.
+Your child may also become frustrated if they can’t follow what is going on.
 They may feel left out of some activities because they can’t hear the directions.
 Finally, the teacher may begin to think your child has a behavior issue if they aren’t responding or paying attention.

 However, research studies that have looked at this issue are reassuring.
 The studies showed that, on average, children with glue ear had no more chance (or just a little more chance) of having long-term behavioral problems or poor school performance compared with children without glue ear.